cdktf/cdktf-provider-launchdarkly/docs/teamMember.go.md

 - *Type:* *string

-The team member's email address.
+The unique email address associated with the team member.

+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/team_member#email TeamMember#email}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/team_member#email TeamMember#email}

 ---